East West College is committed to helping students achieve their educational goals.

 The Federal Direct Loan Program

-Direct Loans are funds available for students to borrow that have to be repaid.
-In the federal financial aid system, these funds are awarded through the William D. Ford Federal Direct Loan Program.
-These Direct Loans are designed to help students and parents pay for the student’s education after high school.
-At this time, the lender is the U.S. Department of Education rather than a bank or other financial institution.
+Loans are funds available for students to borrow that generally have to be repaid.
+In the federal student aid system, these funds are offered through the William D. Ford Federal Direct Loan Program.
+Direct Loans are designed to help students and parents pay for the student’s education after high school.
+Interest rates on Direct Loans are affordably low and fixed for the life of the loan.

 Loan Types